Request A Free Quote

 Power Pest Control Mice and Rat Exterminators

-Once our team of mice extermination experts have identified the severity of the problem, the best solution for removing or controlling the mice can be put into action.
+Once our team of mice extermination experts have identified the severity of the problem, the best solution for removing the mice can be put into action.

 About Mice Control

 Compare and contrast how mice and rats are similar yet very different:

 - Both mice and rats are part of the same rodentica family

 - Both rats and mice run against the structure of a building when their travelling for their own comfort

 - Both mice and rats leave “rub marks” along entrances of holes in walls which is caused by oil stains on stomach as they are running on the floor